ksindi/managers-playbook/README.md

 ## Onboarding

 Having a good onboarding process is crucial to the success of your team and new team members.
-It insures team members are contributing as early as possible and assimilated your team.
+It insures team members are contributing as early as possible and are assimilated.

 An onboarding process is successful if your new team member can contribute a bug fix on the first day of joining.